Before the Flood (album): Content

 Dylan and his new record label Asylum had planned professional recordings before the tour began, ten separate sessions in total: three in New York at Madison Square Garden on January 30 and 31; two in Seattle, at the Seattle Center Coliseum on February 9; two in Oakland, California, at the Alameda County Coliseum on February 11; and three in Los Angeles on February 13 and 14.
 To compile the album, recordings were taken from the final three shows at the Los Angeles Forum in Inglewood, California, with only "Knockin' on Heaven's Door" from New York.

 The title of the album is thought to derive from the novel Farn Mabul by Yiddish writer Sholem Asch; Dylan had a personal relationship with Moses Asch, son of Sholem and founder of Folkways Records, a record label hugely influential in the folk music revival.
-Another theory is that the title refers to the album arriving before the inevitable flood of bootlegs could saturate the underground market.

 Dylan and the Band had recorded the studio album Planet Waves prior to the tour.
 In "Wedding Song", the final recording on the album, He sings, "We can't regain what went down in the flood".
 Few of the album's songs were incorporated into the tour's setlist, and none are represented on Before the Flood.
 After the double album release, Dylan signed a new contract with Columbia Records in time for his next studio album, Blood on the Tracks, after returning label president Goddard Lieberson made a determined campaign to get Dylan back from Asylum.
 The Band continued to record on their own for Capitol Records.

 Subsequent reissues were on the Columbia imprint, and on March 31, 2009, a remastered digipak version of Before the Flood was issued by Legacy Recordings/Columbia, now part of Sony Music Entertainment.